wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/vs-mobile-services-dotnet-what-happened.md

 ## Connection string values for Mobile Services

-In your App.xaml.cs file, a **MobileServiceClient** object was created with the selected mobile service’s application URL and application key.
+In your App.xaml.cs file, a **MobileServiceClient** object was created with the selected mobile serviceâs application URL and application key.

 ## Mobile Services project added